 You get points by filling up your region which is a mix of 1, 2 and 3 space groupings.
 Just the slight changes (a combination of random and player choice) in this space from game to game will force you to completely rearrange your strategy.
 Then there are the public resource tiles you are bringing into your grid.
 There are many and it is a constant battle for them, your approach from one game to the next is very different and there is so much pivoting to do in order to make a path to victory.

-For the player interaction section of the Castles of Tuscany review, we award a fantastic 8 out of 10.
+For the player interaction section of the Castles of Tuscany review, we award a great 6 out of 10.
 For a personal area resource management game like this, player interaction is not something that immediately comes to mind, but for the genre, this title is a step above the others out there.
-You only have one action to take each turn and how you choose to ineract with the 8 available public tiles at the time can shift everything.
+You only have one action to take each turn and how you choose to interact with the 8 available public tiles at the time can shift everything.

-There are many different resources and many different steps to succesfully get them into your region.
+There are many different resources and many different steps to successfully get them into your region.
 It is an easy thing to do but it is just tough to navigate.
-Closing your opponents off to something in lieu of doing something else could be a complete game changer.
+Closing your opponents off to something in lieu of doing something else could be a complete game-changer.
 You cannot only worry about your own region and expect to win.
 Not only are you fighting over region tiles, but you are fighting over other resources that are going to improve your machine.

 We also cannot speak about quality without speaking of the components and production run.
 Everything is above average but nothing groundbreaking or over the top.
 There are tons of pieces, all of a solid quality, and given how much they get mixed up in the game, there is a good system to pick up and put everything away.

 For the art & style section of the Castles of Tuscany review, we award a great 8 out of 10.
 When there is this much going on, the name of the game is sorting information.
 You need to easily convey lots of rules and steps, but you need to not make things messy.
 The art team did a great job with this.
 Each resource you play triggers a different rule and each personal player board really depicts this well through iconography.
 Each piece graphically guides you through the game well.